robcholz/Fitting/README.md

 # Fitting
- Mathematical curve-fitting library for Arduino
+ A mathematical curve-fitting and linear regression library for Arduino